darylkevin/PersonalPortfolio/README.md

 ## 🖼️ Screenshots

-_Add screenshots or GIFs of your portfolio here to showcase the design!_
+_Add screenshots or GIFs of your portfolio here to showcase the design’s responsiveness at various breakpoints!_

 ---